 DAY 2 - HOLLAND . .
-Arrival at Amsterdam Schiphol Airport - Dutch Lowlands - Lelystad.
+Arrival at Amsterdam Schiphol Airport - Dutch Lowlands - Rotterdam.

 Upon arrival, disembark, clear passport control and collect your luggage.
-Refer to your ‘Arrival Instructions’ page in your Trip Documents for directions on where and when to meet your tour manager.
-Board your deluxe motor coach for a pleasant drive through the neatly-groomed Dutch lowlands.
+Refer to your “Arrival Instructions” page in your Trip Documents for directions on where and when to meet your tour manager.
+Board your deluxe motor coach for a pleasant drive through the neatly-groomed Dutch Lowlands.
 Much of the Dutch countryside is at or below sea level and is characterized by canals, dikes and windmills.
-Continue to your hotel in Lelystad, which is situated on reclaimed land known as a Polder.
 Your two-night stay in Holland will introduce you to Dutch “gezelligheid,” a kind, convivial, comfortable feeling which you will experience in the days ahead.
-Time allowing, the tour manager may offer a late afternoon excursion to one of the old-world villages nearby.
-This evening, enjoy the “Welcome to Europe/Get-acquainted” dinner at the hotel with your fellow tour members.
+This evening, enjoy the “Welcome to Europe/ Get-acquainted” dinner with your fellow tour members at your Rotterdam area hotel.
 (Dinner)

 DAY 3 - HOLLAND . .
-Country Stay in Lelystad.
+Delft - Amsterdam - Rotterdam.

 DAY 4 - BELGIUM . .
 Antwerp & HOLLAND . .
 Margraten American Military Cemetery - Maastricht.

-This morning you will cross three major rivers on your way to Belgium’s province (state) of Flanders and its capital, Antwerp, known for its lively atmosphere and cozy outdoor cafés.
+This morning make your way to Belgium’s province (state) of Flanders and its capital, Antwerp, known for its lively atmosphere and cozy outdoor cafés.
 Join a short orientation walk and explore the old city center.
 Be sure to try the Belgian waffles.
 There are also fine lace and irresistible chocolate shops in the area around the city’s attractive Grand Square.
 Next, head for the hilly Ardennes region of eastern Belgium.
 For many, the stop at the Margraten American Military Cemetery is an emotional experience.
 The graves of over 8,000 American servicemen stand in everlasting memory to the sacrifices of World War II.
-For the location of specific graves, write to: The American Battle Monuments Commission, Washington, DC 20314.
+For the location of specific graves, visit the website www.abmc.gov.
 Your hotel this evening is conveniently situated near the converging borders of Belgium, the Netherlands and Germany.
 (Breakfast, Dinner)

 DAY 5 - GERMANY . .
 Rhine Cruise - Heidelberg - Schriesheim.